mavryk-network/mavryk-protocol/docs/atlas/liquidity_baking.rst

 Subsidy
 ~~~~~~~

-At every block in the chain, a small amount of tez is minted and credited to the
+At every block in the chain, a small amount of mav is minted and credited to the
 CPMM contract, and the CPMM's ``%default`` entrypoint is called to update the
 ``xtz_pool`` balance in its storage.
 The amount that is minted and sent to the
 CPMM contract is 1/16th of the rewards for a block of round 0 with all
-attestations; currently these rewards are 20 tez per block so the amount that is
+attestations; currently these rewards are 20 mav per block so the amount that is
-sent to the CPMM contract is 1.25 tez per block.
+sent to the CPMM contract is 1.25 mav per block.
 If the :ref:`adaptive issuance <adaptive_issuance_atlas>` feature were to be activated,
 the subsidy would be adjusted by the adaptive issuance coefficient.